reakain/Popup-Adventure/README.md

 Loosely based on [this](https://stackoverflow.com/questions/34799916/copy-file-from-source-directory-to-binary-directory-using-cmake) and implemented by [BlinkTheThings](https://github.com/BlinkTheThings).
 Removed the ```story.json``` file from the source files, and added commanded ```configure_file(story.json ${CMAKE_BINARY_DIR} COPYONLY)```

-## Narrative Json Structure
+## Narrative Json File Structure
+The story file must have the name convention ```story_*.json``` where the * is replaced with the specific name of your choice.

-The json is a list of "level" items, which denote each popup.
-The "name" item is used as a reference for button linking, with certain names being expected to be present.
+The json file contents hav a "title" item which is the game title, and a list of "level" items, which denote each popup.
+The "name" item for each level is used as a reference for button linking, with certain names being expected to be present.

 ### Special Level Names
 The list of special level names and the associated functionality is shown below.